Introduction to Point Spread Function (PSF) Data Products¶

 2. Fit the PSF radial profiles with a non-Gaussian function.

-Write a new function that uses a different (non-Gaussian) functional form for fitting the one-dimensional PSF radial profiles,
+The function plotRadialAverage uses a Gaussian function to fit the averaged PSF profile.
+Write a new function that uses a different (non-Gaussian) functional form for fitting the one-dimensional PSF radial profiles, such as the Moffat profile (as described in Section 3.1 of Jarvis et al. 2021).